Show hiring managers you have the knowledge to succeed

 • Throw in some extras, like achievements, coursework, and affiliations

-The last point – about adding extras – is extremely important if you have little to no work experience.
-Adding that you were a Resident Advisor or won first place in a robotics competition could be the thing that puts your resume at the top of the yes pile.
+The last point about adding extras is extremely important if you have little to no work experience.
+Mentioning that you were a Resident Advisor or won first place in a robotics competition could be the detail that puts your resume at the top of the yes pile.

-Once you enter the world of Master's degrees and PhDs the Education section of your resume becomes more robust and might include things like the title of a dissertation, fellowships or internships.
+Once you enter the world of Master's degrees and PhDs, the Education section of your resume becomes more robust and might include things such as the title of a dissertation, fellowships, or internships.

-As before, always start with your highest degree and work backward.
-Here's an example of an Education section with advanced degrees:
+As before, always start with your most recent degree and work backward.
+Here's how to present education on your resume as an example showing higher degrees:

 EDUCATION & CREDENTIALS